Humps in Motzkin paths and standard Young tableaux in a $(2,1)$-hook: Introduction

-where $SM_{n,k}$ denotes the number of free Motzkin paths of order $n$ whose smallest $y$-coordinate is $-k$ and last non-flat step is $U$.
-We also reveal some new recurrence relations between $HM_{n,k}$ and Motzkin prefix numbers.
-Let $MP_{n,k}$ denote the cardinality of $\mathcal{MP}_{n,k}$ (A064189 in OEIS \cite{Sloane}).
+where $S_{n,k}$ denotes the number of free Motzkin paths of order $n$ whose smallest $y$-coordinate is $-k$ and last non-flat step is $U$, and $M_{n,k}$ denotes the cardinality of $\mathcal{M}_{n,k}$ (A064189 in OEIS \cite{Sloane}).
 Note that Equation (\ref{equ:3}) can be viewed as a generalization of Equation (\ref{equ:1}).

-Moreover, we obtain the following formulas for $HM_{n,k}$ and $PM_{n,k}$. \begin{theorem} Let $HM_{n,k}$ (resp. $PM_{n,k}$) be the total number of humps (resp. peaks) with height $k$ in all Motzkin paths of order $n$.
+Our first main result gives the following formulas for $H_{n,k}$ and $P_{n,k}$. \begin{theorem} Let $H_{n,k}$ (resp.\ $P_{n,k}$) be the total number of humps (resp. peaks) with height $k$ in all Motzkin paths of order $n$.
 Then for $n\geq 2$ and $k\geq 1$, we have

 where $\chi$ is the characteristic function.
 Moreover, the number $j$ in the sum tracks up to the number of flat steps of the Motzkin paths. \end{theorem}